 Greer Hawkins currently serves as a member of The Predictive Index's internal sales force.

 This is the quintessential sales pattern that we typically associate with sales hunter positions.
-Persuasive Managers are confident, competitive, proactive, and work well under pressure.
+Persuaders are confident, competitive, proactive, and work well under pressure.
 These types connect to others quickly and communicate enthusiastically, so they tend to work best in highly consultative roles.
-This pattern is great for outside sales positions and commission-oriented payment plans.
+This profile is great for outside sales positions and commission-oriented payment plans.

-Like Persuasive Managers, Authoritative Managers flourish in roles in which they are cultivating new business.
+Like Persuaders, Captains flourish in roles in which they are cultivating new business.
 These types work quickly, independently, and are very goal-oriented.
-Authoritative Managers can be successful in outside and inside sales and, as great strategists, graduate easily into managerial roles.
-Being big-picture focused, these types are motivated by opportunities for vertical growth and closing for commission.
+Captains can be successful in outside and inside sales, are great strategists, and graduate easily into managerial roles.
+Being big-picture focused, Captains are motivated by opportunities for vertical growth and closing for commission.

-Modified Promotional types are persuasive and persistent closers who do not easily take “no” for an answer.
+Promoter types are persuasive and persistent closers who do not easily take “no” for an answer.
 They are very people-focused, connect easily to others, and are flexible to client needs.
-Modified Promotionals look to close quickly, and often find ways to do so creatively; they are particularly adept at selling intangibles.
-These types can be stifled by detail-oriented work, but perform well under commission structures.
+Promoters look to close quickly, and often find ways to do so creatively; They are particularly adept at selling intangibles.
+These types can be stifled by detail-oriented work but perform well under commission structures.

-Modified Scientific Professionals are often your “silent killers.”
-These types are the least common in sales, but often the most efficient.
+Strategists are often your “silent killers.”
+These types are the least common in sales but often the most efficient.
 They are laser-focused on their quotas, individualistic in style, and work best in fast-paced, inside sales environments.
 These types are thoughtful in approach, often painstakingly so, and take time to overcome objections.
-Modified Scientific Professionals are competitive and work confidently for commission.
+Strategists are competitive and work confidently for commission.

-Modified Social Interest types do best in telemarketing or “dialing for dollars” in inside sales.
+Collaborator types do best in telemarketing or “dialing for dollars” inside sales.
 They are friendly, laid-back, and comfortable with repetition.
-Modified Social Interests are relationship-focused, enjoy speaking to an array of people, and are stimulated by connecting to others.
+Collaborators are relationship-focused, enjoy speaking to an array of people, and are stimulated by connecting to others.
 These types do well in tight-knit teams with base + commission payment structures.

-Understanding the natural drives and needs of your people will allow you to identify the behavioral style, and eventually patterns, that will ultimately lead to the success of your people, teams, and organization.
+Understanding the natural drives and needs of your people will allow you to identify the behavioral style, and eventually Reference Profiles, that will ultimately lead to the success of your people, teams, and organization.